PROFILE

 Indonesia's armed forces (Tentara Nasional

-350,000 members, including the army, navy,
+members, including the army, navy, marines, and

-largest, with about 280,000 active-duty
+about 280,000 active-duty personnel.
+Defense

-personnel.
-Defense spending in the national
+spending in the national budget accounts for

-by revenue from many military businesses and
+many military businesses and foundations.

-The Indonesian National Police were for many
+The Indonesian National Police were a branch of

-were formally separated from the military in
+formally separated from the military in April

-April 1999, a process that was formally
+1999, a process that was completed in July 2000.

-the police represent a much smaller portion of
+With 250,000 personnel, the police represent a

-the population than in most nations.
+much smaller portion of the population than in

-Without a credible external threat in the
+neighbors.
+Without a credible external threat in

-region, the military historically viewed its
+the region, the military historically viewed its

 prime mission as assuring internal security.

-the military to a professional, external
+transform the military to a professional,

-Throughout Indonesian history the military
+Throughout Indonesian history, the military

 maintained a prominent role in the nation's

 political and social affairs.
-Traditionally a
+A significant

-significant number of cabinet members had
+number of cabinet members have had military

-military backgrounds, while active duty and
+backgrounds, while active duty and retired

-retired military personnel occupied a large
+military personnel occupied a large number of

-number of seats in the parliament.
-Commanders of
+seats in the parliament.
+Commanders of the

-the various territorial commands played
+various territorial commands played influential

-influential roles in the affairs of their
+roles in the affairs of their respective

-respective regions.
+regions.
 With the inauguration of the

 newly-elected national parliament in October